hcgatewood/kuba/README.md

 ## Usage

-Start by using `kuba get` and `kuba describe` as a ~drop-in replacements for `kubectl get` and `kubectl describe`.
+Start by using `kuba get` and `kuba describe` as ~drop-in replacements for `kubectl get` and `kubectl describe`.
 Then try a few examples from the overview video, or check out the commands below.

 ### Help pages